Nantucket Music Center

 Peter J. Greenhalgh

 A descendant of Nantucket Whaling Captain Edmund Gardner, Peter enjoys giving back to the island he has called home since 1991.
 He has served on the boards of the Theater Workshop, Nantucket Arts Council, Chamber of Commerce, Rotary International, and St. Paul’s Vestry.
-He is the Joyce & Seward Johnson Gallery Sales Manager for the Artists Association of Nantucket.
+He is the Gallery Manager of the Cecelia Joyce & Seward Johnson Gallery, a member of Nantucket’s Masonic Lodge, and was on the Nantucket Golf Club Scholarship Review Committee for eight years.

 Volunteering her time and knowledge with a cross section of local organizations, Lucy has volunteered as a money manager for the Landmark House for over ten years.
 She was the chairwoman of the Parent Association of Lighthouse School for two years, an organization she help create.
 She is a member of the Lighthouse School Board.
 She is married to Patrick and has two children, Ashley and Declan, who are learning to play piano under the guidance of Jennifer Maxwell at BCMC.